lion137/GMP_C/README.md

 sqra_bigint_rem(biginteger) - reminder from sqrt or zero if perfect square

 Usage:
-biginteger x = biginteger(<(* char, base), int, unsigned long long int, signed int>) // overloaded constructor
+biginteger(or any other type) * x =new biginteger(<(* char, base), int, unsigned long long int, signed int>) // overloaded constructor
+After finish computation with a pointer:
+delete x
+x = NULL // freeing memory

 All overloaded opertors can be used like a normal expressions:

-Generally, after declaration we can use bigintegrs as a normal numbers with unsigned longs.

 For bigrationals:
 Functions:
 add(bigrational, bigrtional) - returns bigrational
 substract(bigrational, bigrational) - returns bigrational